dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 and cooperate towards this end.
 They will be acting in their own self interest under rapidly changing conditions.

-- what can be used as force for forex market stabalization or correction
+What can be used as force for forex market stabalization or correction?
+How can we identify these potential feedback loops, while anticipating the response of financial markets?
-  - so that positibe feedback loops don't lead to problems

 - international agreements for redirectable labor/development funds
   - to recorrect liquidity flows (so that some economies do not face